noamraph/nix-pills/pills/17-nixpkgs-overriding-packages.md

 Welcome to the 17th Nix pill.
-In the previous [16th](16-nixpkgs-parameters.md) pill we have started to dive into the [nixpkgs repository](http://github.com/NixOS/nixpkgs). `Nixpkgs` is a function, and we\'ve looked at some parameters like `system` and `config`.
+In the previous [16th](16-nixpkgs-parameters.md) pill we have started to dive into the [nixpkgs repository](http://github.com/NixOS/nixpkgs). `Nixpkgs` is a function, and we've looked at some parameters like `system` and `config`.

-Today we\'ll talk about a special attribute: `config.packageOverrides`.
+Today we'll talk about a special attribute: `config.packageOverrides`.
 Overriding packages in a set with fixed point can be considered another design pattern in nixpkgs.